 - Membership includes 289 Fellows of the AACR Academy; 56 are Nobel laureates.

 Programs and Initiatives

-- The organization publishes nine peer-reviewed journals: Blood Cancer Discovery; Cancer Discovery; Cancer Epidemiology, Biomarkers & Prevention; Cancer Immunology Research; Cancer Prevention Research; Cancer Research; Clinical Cancer Research; Molecular Cancer Research; and Molecular Cancer Therapeutics.
+- The organization publishes ten peer-reviewed journals: Blood Cancer Discovery; Cancer Discovery; Cancer Epidemiology, Biomarkers & Prevention; Cancer Immunology Research; Cancer Prevention Research; Cancer Research; Cancer Research Communications; Clinical Cancer Research; Molecular Cancer Research; and Molecular Cancer Therapeutics.

-- Other AACR publications include Cancer Today, a magazine for cancer patients and caregivers; the annual AACR Cancer Progress Report; the AACR Annual Report, and the blog Cancer Research Catalyst.
+- Other AACR publications include Cancer Today, a magazine for cancer patients and caregivers; Impact of COVID-19 on Cancer Research and Patient Care; the annual AACR Cancer Progress Report; the AACR Cancer Disparities Progress Report, the AACR Annual Report, and the blog Cancer Research Catalyst.

 - The AACR funds research directly, as well as in cooperation with numerous cancer-focused organizations.
 As the Scientific Partner of Stand Up To Cancer, the AACR provides expert peer-reviewed grant administration and scientific oversight of team science and individual grants for cancer research projects that have the potential to improve patient outcomes.

 - The AACR Office of Science Policy and Government Affairs actively communicates with legislators and policymakers about the value of cancer research and related biomedical sciences to reduce cancer-related morbidity and mortality.
 It also advocates for critical federal cancer research funding.